SquaredHelix/Blaze/README.md

 -----
 Blaze is a loader for JavaScript (via GraalJS) with bindings to Bukkit.
 It has the ability to dynamically add and remove commands and listeners at runtime.
 As well as a code reloading system.
 Write JavaScript and have it instantly take effect in-game.

+Note that at this point in time this project is not ready for production.
+You may encounter memory issues with the code hot-replacement system, and possible attack vectors would need to be better evaluated.

 Download [here](https://github.com/SquaredHelix/Blaze/releases/latest/download/Blaze.jar)